Skip To Main Content

 When building your website pages, follow this simple outline to improve the readability of your content for everyone:

 • H1: This is your page title.
-It is important for SEO and to help website visitors identify where they are on your site off-the-bat.
+It is important for SEO and to help website visitors identify where they are on your site off the bat.
 You should only have one H1.

-• H2: This is your page’s subtitle, value proposition, subheader, etc. Depending on the length of your page you may have more than one (like this blog post!), but it is okay to also have just one.
+• H2: This is your page’s subtitle, value proposition, subheader, etc. Depending on the length of your page, you may have more than one (like this blog post!), but it is okay to also have just one.

 • H3: These are used to divide up chunks and segments of content.
 Having two or more on a page to break up a paragraph, lists, etc. is helpful.